invio/Peddler/README.md

 Peddler provides two things: Interfaces for how to design and compose your own data generation, as well as a collection of out-of-the-box generator implementations over the basic .NET types, such as DateTime, String, Guid, and Int32.

 ## Interfaces
 There are three main interfaces.
-The out-of-the-box generators implement anywhere from one to three of them, depending on their data type.
+The out-of-the-box generators implement at least one (but generally all three) of them, depending on their data type.

 ### [`IGenerator<out T>`](src/Peddler/IGenerator.cs)
 This generates random values of `T` when the caller invokes its `Next()` method.
 Example: